jarenal/wait4mongodb/README.md

 # wait4MongoDB

-A little NodeJS module that will execute a task as soon MongoDB is ready.
+Wait For MongoDB is a little NodeJS module that will execute a task as soon MongoDB is ready.
 Very useful for multi container environments like Docker Compose.

 ## Installing